ibm-cloud-docs/sell/service-metering-integration.md

 #### Standard Add
 {: #standard-add-usage}

-The following table provides information about how to calculate the monthly usage.
+See the following table for information about how to calculate the monthly usage.

 Formula: ADD(usages)